mybbgroup/Image-auto-resizer/README.md

 ## About

-Uploaded Image Auto-Resizer is a plugin for [MyBB](https://mybb.com/) 1.8.
+Image Auto-Resizer is a plugin for [MyBB](https://mybb.com/) 1.8.
 It auto-resizes uploaded images so that they do not exceed a stipulated maximum width and height.

 ## Installing